cncf/k8s-conformance/reviewing.md

 Failed | 0 Pending | `M` Skipped PASS".
 The exact value of `N` and `M` don't matter as long as we see `0 Failed | 0 Pending`.

+7. Confirm that the vendor is currently a [member](https://www.cncf.io/about/members/) of CNCF.
+If they are not, request that they reach out to memberships@cncf.io to become a member in order to complete their certification.
+(Companies can alternatively pay a certfication fee equal to the cost of membership if, for whatever reason, they don't wish to become a CNCF member.)

 When a submission meets all technical requirements, reply to the pull request with a `+1` to indicate that the technical review is complete.
+Mention in the PR if they're not yet a member.

 ## Policy Requirements